Grievance Procedures for Discrimination and Harassment

 Discrimination and harassment in the context of these procedures is defined within the Policy Against Discrimination and Harassment of Barnard College (“Policy”), and confirms such discrimination is prohibited by the College in compliance with federal, state, and local laws.
 The College is committed to encouraging meaningful, candid dialogue on alleged discrimination or harassment in an educational context.
 A discussion on the concept of Academic Freedom and Harassment can be found in the Policy.

 The grievance procedures below are specifically for the adjudication of discrimination and harassment complaints related to race, color, religion, creed, national or ethnic origin, age, or disability, when such complaints involve Barnard College students, faculty, staff, administrators, and/or third parties.
 These procedures also apply to discrimination in employment on the basis of alienage or citizenship status, marital partnership status, military status, arrest or conviction record, predisposing genetic characteristics, caregiver status, or victim status for the following offenses: domestic violence, stalking, and/or sex offense, in its employment practices.
 The Policy on Workplace Violence and Threatening Behavior may also be applicable.
 The College takes seriously complaints of discrimination and harassment and takes prompt, effective action, including disciplinary action, upon a finding of a Policy violation.
 The College also takes steps to address the effects of discriminatory action on Complainants and the College community.
-Inquiries regarding the Policy Against Discrimination and Harassment can be addressed to the Community Standards/Equity Office or the VP of Human Resources.
+Inquiries regarding the Policy Against Discrimination and Harassment can be addressed to the Community Standards/The Office of Nondiscrimination and Title IX or the VP of Human Resources.

 When a report of alleged discrimination or other policy violation is investigated, the Complainant1, the Respondent2 and all identified witnesses who are interviewed in the investigation will be notified of the College’s expectation of confidentiality and privacy.
 The College will make all reasonable efforts to maintain the privacy of the parties3 involved in misconduct investigations.
 Breaches of confidentiality/privacy will be reviewed and may be considered a violation of the Policy and may result in additional disciplinary action.
 Any action that could be deemed retaliatory will be dealt with according to this procedure (see ‘Retaliation’).